mmazzarolo/mmazzarolo.com/content/blog/2020-09-28-alfred-github-repos/index.md

 description: I created a GitHub workflow to quickly open my company GitHub repositories in the browser.
 ---

-One thing I do very multiple times a day is browsing my company's GitHub organization repositories.
+One thing I do multiple times a day is browsing my company's GitHub organization repositories.
 My process for opening these repositories in the browser is:

 - Open Chrome